zolbatar/dariclang/README.md

 There are currently two ways to run code:

-1. Using the JIT, this is the preferred way to get code running
+1. Using the JIT, this is the preferred way to get code running.
 2. Create a standalone executable - this is more intended for distribution.
 There are no additional runtime files needed, just the executable.